Countering Visions of Control

 Contributed by: Sebastian Murrihy

 This paper critiques the fear-driven logic of surveillance and calls the church to a countercultural response.
-Drawing on Bonhoeffer’s theology, it advocates for a witness shaped by vulnerability, presence, and trust—resisting the impulse to control and instead embracing the mystery and grace found in authentic Christian community.
+Drawing on Barth's theology, it advocates for a witness shaped by vulnerability, presence, and trust—resisting the impulse to control and instead embracing the mystery and grace found in authentic Christian community.

 Countering Visions of Control

 This paper explores how Christian communities can engage meaningfully with the challenges posed by modern surveillance culture.
-Drawing on theological insights—particularly from Dietrich Bonhoeffer—it critiques prevailing narratives of control, fear, and visibility that underpin surveillance technologies.
+Drawing on theological insights—particularly from Karl Barth—it critiques prevailing narratives of control, fear, and visibility that underpin surveillance technologies.
 Sebastian Murrihy proposes that Christian ethics, especially when grounded in the life of Christ and the practices of worship, offer an alternative vision—one shaped by trust, vulnerability, and shared community.
 Rather than capitulating to the logic of control, churches are encouraged to embody forms of resistance that prioritize relational presence, humility, and spiritual discernment.

 The paper is both a theological reflection and a cultural critique, urging Christians to resist the totalising grip of data and control by nurturing counter-practices rooted in love, grace, and divine mystery.
 It invites faith communities to wrestle with how surveillance reshapes our understanding of personhood, power, and the public space, and to reclaim a more liberated, Christ-centred witness in a digital age.